cwchentw/lightweight-cms/content/reference/project-structure.md

 ## *www* Directory

 *www* directory places back end PHP scripts of mdcms on production environments.
-Currently, there is only a script in this directory - *index.php*, which is router of mdcms.
+Currently, there is only a script in this directory - *index.php*, which is the router of mdcms.

 Users of mdmcs don't require to alter anything there mostly unless you want to contribute to mdcms itself.